FIN-DE-SIÈCLE LITERATURE: DECADENCE, AESTHETICS AND THE OCCULT - 2021/2

 Methods of Teaching / Learning

 The learning and teaching strategy is designed to deliver subject knowledge, to develop cognitive/ analytical skills, and to develop in-depth transferable, practical, and professional skills.
 The delivery of the module through two-hour lecture-seminars places an emphasis on student-led learning, and enables students to develop their skills in analysing, communicating, and debating ideas.
 The module content is research-led and asks students to develop a sophisticated understanding of formal, contextual, critical, and theoretical approaches to the study of fin-de-siècle literature.
-This relates to the programme learning and teaching strategy, which, at FHEQ Level 6, is designed to develop subject knowledge through two-hour seminars and to develop transferable and professional skills, with an emphasis on sophisticated student-led involvement, critical analysis and discussion.
+This relates to the programme learning and teaching strategy, which, at FHEQ Level 6, is designed to develop subject knowledge and to develop transferable and professional skills, with an emphasis on sophisticated student-led involvement, critical analysis and discussion.
+Students will also be expected to engage with 11 hours of guided learning including reading secondary material, watching contextual documentary materials, and exploring related websites in preparation for seminars, Lectures will be recorded each week providing 11 hours of captured content, and 8 hours of tutorials will be offered for assessment preparation.
+Students will be expected to commit to 98 hours of independent learning which will include reading primary texts, research and essay development and writing.

 Indicated Lecture Hours (which may also include seminars, tutorials, workshops and other contact time) are approximate and may include in-class tests where one or more of these are an assessment on the module.
 In-class tests are scheduled/organised separately to taught content and will be published on to student personal timetables, where they apply to taken modules, as soon as they are finalised by central administration.
 This will usually be after the initial publication of the teaching timetable for the relevant semester.